RadarVisuals/RADAR/full_codebase_dump.md

 import PropTypes from "prop-types";
 import Panel from "./Panel";
 import { useUserSession } from "../../context/UserSessionContext";
-import { usePresetManagement } from "../../context/PresetManagementContext";
+import { useAppContext } from "../../context/AppContext";
 import { useToast } from "../../context/ToastContext";
 import { isAddress, stringToHex } from "viem";
 import { uploadJsonToPinata } from "../../services/PinataService";